 - The Blueprint Series: Is WhatsApp for Business (API), the future of Smallholder Farmer Digitization in Africa?

-- The Impact of DIgital Channels on Behavioral Change during Emergency Response Effort
+- The Impact of Digital Channels on Behavioral Change during an Emergency Response Effort